ARRW Rises From the Dead — USAF Revives Its Mach-20 Missile

 ARRW began as a Lockheed Martin programme in 2018 with a simple promise: a fighter or bomber would launch a missile that climbed to roughly 100,000 feet, separated, dropped a hypersonic glide body, and steered it down to a target 1,600 kilometres away at speeds nothing on Earth could intercept.

-The boost worked.
-The glide didn’t.
-In April 2021 the booster failed to ignite.
-In December 2022 the test article tumbled.
-In March 2023 the third flight ended in failure for reasons the Air Force would not disclose.
+The testing did not cooperate.
+In April 2021 the missile failed to release from its B-52.
+In July 2021 the booster did not ignite.
+In December 2021 the launch sequence aborted.
+The boosters finally flew well in 2022 and the first all-up round succeeded in December 2022 — but the March 2023 all-up flight ended in failure for reasons the Air Force would not disclose.
 Congress was unimpressed.
 ARRW was zeroed in the FY24 budget.

 Iran Changed Everything

-The November 2025 strikes on Iranian nuclear and military infrastructure exposed two uncomfortable truths.
+The strikes on Iranian nuclear and military infrastructure in early 2026 exposed two uncomfortable truths.
 First, even Iran’s degraded but still functional integrated air-defence network forced US strike packages to fly long, fuel-burning approaches and accept a small but real loss rate.
-Second, the Air Force fired roughly half its forward-deployed JASSM-ER stockpile in three weeks, and could not have sustained the campaign through a fourth.
+Second, US forces fired more than 1,000 JASSM-ER cruise missiles in a matter of weeks — nearly half the global stockpile — leaving inventories that would take years to rebuild.

 A working hypersonic missile would have changed both equations.
 ARRW shoots from outside the threat envelope, ignores SAM coverage entirely on the way in, and arrives faster than any human or computer can react.
 One missile per kill, no escort fighter losses, no follow-up strikes required.